Protecting trees and woods

 Take a look through our downloads to get up to speed with the effects of HS2.

-Right now, the biggest single threat from development to ancient woodland is the HS2 rail project.
 Up and down the country, ancient woods and trees face the axe to make way for the high speed train line.

 Despite a lengthy review process, Government announced on 11 February 2020 that the project will still go ahead.